 The platform provides three key solutions to editors: a free, hands-on curation service for finding high-quality freelance journalists based on the preferred budget and criteria; a simple framework to cooperate with contributors in the app’s workflow system; and the ability to pay freelancers all around the globe via an easy built-in payment system.

-Currently, ContentGrow’s strength is its strong and up-to-date database of freelance journalists.
+Currently, ContentGrow’s strength is its free talent matching service between brands and journalists (click here to get your own shortlist of writers).
 The platform charges a small commission to both buyers and sellers.
 If you’re looking for reliable and flexible help in a short timeframe, ContentGrow should be a great choice.

 Singapore-based Tech in Asia is one of the biggest tech news publications in Asia.
 Naturally, the company attracts readership from fellow journalists looking to find news stories to pick up.
 The company launched its job platform back in 2016 to help firms hire tech-savvy candidates.